 A while back I posted a recipe for a paleo chocolate banana loaf that was very popular with readers, and since then I have been wanting to (and it’s not often that I say this) make a non-chocolatey version with blueberries.
 I’m rather pleased with the results!

-Continue reading “Peanut butter and walnut fudge bites (GF, SF, DF)”
+Continue reading “Blueberry, banana and lemon loaf with tahini drizzle (GF, SF, DF)”

 Yotam Ottolenghi’s “Plenty” contains a wealth of vegetarian recipes and is a fantastic resource not only for vegetarians but for those wanting to include more veggies in their diets.
 Stuffed inside my copy of the book is a piece of paper on which I’ve scrawled the names of the recipes I want to try out first… needless to say the list is rather long!
 These delicious leek fritters are from the “Funny Onions” chapter.

 Earlier this week on the Expresso Show Culinary Hotline we were chatting all about winter puddings (one of my favourite topics!) and it reminded me of this delicious recipe which I put together a few months ago.
 Saucy winter puddings are my favourite and today’s recipe definitely falls into that category!

 The rain clouds are rolling in on this cold, grey afternoon and I’m in the mood for a bowl of homemade soup!
 Sweet potatoes are the hero in this thick and hearty soup which is sure to chase away the chills in no time.